Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Two models are proposed for the cooling of an object.
 Model A is $$T_A(t) = T_env + 30·e^(-0.5*t)$$

-Composite Functions and Their Inverses
+Composite Function Analysis: Identity and Inverses

 Composite Functions: Shifting and Scaling in Log and Exp